tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_concept_activity.md

 last-modified: 2020-01-22
 ---

 With each of the conceptual topics in this section, you've been analyzing the topic in the context of the [open-source project you identified](docapis_find_open_source_project.html).

+{% include random_ad4.html %}

 Now broaden your analysis to see how these conceptual topics appear in other API documentation sites.

-{% include random_ad.html %}
+{% include random_ad1.html %}

 {% include image_ad_right.html %}